The-Zhou-Lab/UAV-AirMeasurer/README.md

 <sup>*</sup>Correspondence: Ji.Zhou@NJAU.edu.cn or Ji.Zhou@NIAB.com

 ## Install Python, Anaconda and Libraries
-If you wish to run AirMeasurer from the code, you will need to set up Python on your system.
+If you wish to run AirMeasurer from source code, you will need to set up Python on your operating system.

 1. Install Python releases: